 6 – Ho Chi Minh Was A Relentlessly Fighter

 Ho Chi Minh was a relentless fighter and revolutionary; he was relentless in fighting to gain full independence and unification for Vietnam.

-Ho Chi Minh once told the America journalist Robert Shaplen:
+Ho Chi Minh once told the American journalist Robert Shaplen:

 This is how Ho Chi Minh saw himself; he understood that he could never give up the fight for the independence that he desired for his country.

-7 – Ho Chi Minh Understood Vietnam Needed To Be United
+7 – Ho Chi Minh Understood Vietnam Needed To Be Unified

-He could have stopped when the Viet Minh gained full control of North Vietnam, but he did not understand the Vietnamese people’s minds and hearts and what was important to them.
+He could have stopped when the Viet Minh gained full control of North Vietnam, but he understood the Vietnamese people’s minds and hearts and what was important to them.

 8 – Ho Chi Minh Is Known As Uncle Ho

 The Vietnamese call Ho Chi Minh Uncle Ho or Bác Hồ, The term in Vietnamese of Bác means Uncle or Bác Hồ as Uncle Ho.
 In Vietnamese, calling someone your Uncle is a term of endearment.